- December 2, 2021

 7. Be a Real Person

 As individuals, we have a higher tendency to follow accounts of “real people” vs. businesses even if we don’t personally know the person.
 I have tried my hardest to show on social media that WordStream is a real place with a real person with a real personality behind it!
 To get some ideas, Gizmodo and Contently have companies that manage their social accounts with flair and sass and everything people love…about real people.
-My personal favorites are Chipotle, Seamless, and Nutella.
-This says nothing about my real-life favorite things, I swear.
+My personal favourites are Chipotle, Seamless, and Nutella.
+This says nothing about my real-life favourite things, I swear.

-My favorite thing to do on Twitter is to find disgruntled customers and respond, trying to solve their issues.
+My favourite thing to do on Twitter is to find disgruntled customers and respond, trying to solve their issues.
 In a survey from InSites Consulting, 83% of companies reported that they deal with questions or complaints sent via social media, so I’m not alone.
-This is a great way to show that your company cares and a face and personality behind the façade.
+This is a great way to show that your company cares and has a face and personality behind the façade.

 This customer had tweeted @WordStream unhappily reporting his dashboard was broken.
 We were able to respond and get it fixed!
 Previous tweets have since been deleted.